by Nebula Haze

 The first sign of bud rot is usually sick leaves appearing on affected buds.

-The bud usually splits open easily open to reveal the mold and rot inside
+A bud with bud rot usually splits open easily open to reveal the mold and rot inside.

 Be extra aware of high humidity, wet spots, and leafy plants when buds are getting fat and dense.
 Learn more.